p365labs/es7_snapshot_backup_samples/README.md

 # Elasticsearch Snapshot backup samples

-the idea is to setup an Elasticsearch cluster with Docker.
+The idea is to setup an Elasticsearch cluster with Docker.
 A specific docker-compose file has been created to set it up a Cluster with 3 nodes.

 Then you can play with the cluster and test what has been explained into the Tutorial on Medium.